MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

     }
     std::cout << '\n';

-    // using the range adaptor without using the pipe syntax auto rv2 = std::views::reverse(v);
+    // using the range adapter without using the pipe syntax auto rv2 = std::views::reverse(v);
     for (auto &&e : rv2) // outputs 6 5 -4 3 2 1 0
     {